fzuo/fzuo.github.io/docs/index.md

 ## News and Ads :mega:

-- I will serve on the steering committee of ACM SIGCITE'25, which will be held on Nov.
+- I am serving on the steering committee of ACM SIGCITE'25, which will be held on Nov.
 6-8, in Sacramento, CA.

-- I will serve on the program committee of ACSAC'25 and RAID'25.
+- I am serving on the program committee of ACSAC'25 and RAID'25.
 Please consider submitting your groundbreaking research.

 - Building on the success of last year, the 2nd International Workshop on Edge Intelligence and Vehicular Networks will be held in conjunction with <a href="https://ieeemass2025.github.io/ieeemass2025/">MASS'25</a>.
 We look forward to seeing you in Chicago this October.